CMU-313/fall23-nodebb-poncho/UserGuide.md

 The two-sided tests ensure our `isAnonymous` field is toggled on/off appropriately.
 The details of the test are implemented in `test/topics.js`, line 71-99.

+Furthermore, usability testing has been implemented in which there is list a checklist of actions and expected results to ensure the feature was implemented in accordance with spec.
+In this, the tester must verify that everything displays accordingly and mark it as so.

 ## Feature 2: Star beside Instructors

 ### How to use
+If you are an instructor or administrator of some sort, create a post.
+Push the 'Submit' button.
+After posting, a star should render alongside your profile information of the post.
 ### Technical structure

 ### Testing

 ## Feature 2: Show courses on profile
 ### How to use